nusign/picflow-macos-app/CAPTURE_ONE_INTEGRATION.md

 - ✅ Smaller file sizes (2-10MB vs 50+MB RAW)
 - ✅ One-click setup
 - ✅ Automatic cleanup

+**⚠️ Important Note**: The export folder is cleared at the start of each Picflow export.
+Any files from manual exports or "Use Last Export" will be deleted.
+This is intentional to ensure clean state and avoid confusion with stale files.

 **Technical details:**
 - Format: JPEG, 95% quality, sRGB